refinedev/refine/documentation/docs/api-references/hooks/table/useTable.md

 import tableSorting from '@site/static/img/hooks/useTable/table-sorting.gif';
 import filters from '@site/static/img/hooks/useTable/filters.gif';

 By using useTable, you are able to get properties that are compatible with Ant Design [`<Table>`](https://ant.design/components/table/) component.
-All components such as sorting, filtering and pagitation comes as out of box.
+All features such as sorting, filtering and pagitation comes as out of box.

 ## Basic usage